 St. John’s preschool has a policy that no outside toys are brought into the school from home unless it is your child’s scheduled “Share Day”.
 It is extremely hard to keep track of toys from home and also difficult for children to share the toys with their friends.
 We would really appreciate your support and cooperation in this matter.
 Your child’s teacher will let you know when “Share Days” are scheduled.

 If your child needs some sort of security item (like a blanket or stuffed animal) the first few weeks of school to make them feel comfortable while you are away, please ask your child’s teacher if it is o.k. to bring one on unscheduled share days.

 Tuition Policy Reminder

-There is a $10.00 a day late fee.
+Beginning after the 5th of the month a $10.00 a day late fee will apply.
 If the late fee is not added to the tuition check, a bill will be sent out to collect such fee.

 We do not pro-rate the tuition for vacations, conferences, or scheduled holidays.

-St. John’s Episcopal Preschool board understands that situations and problems arise.
-Please make every effort to contact me, Miss Lisa , if you foresee that your tuition will be late.
+St. John’s Episcopal Preschool Board understands that situations and problems arise.
+Please make every effort to contact our Treasurer/Admin.
+Asssitant, Trisha Gillotte, if you foresee that your tuition will be late at: email@example.com

 Before School Care Option